sanjar-notes/os/README.md

 # operating-systems
-Fundamentals of OS, including using them
+Fundamentals of OS, including using them.